 Disney gives you the ability to plan things in advance.
-You can create your FastPasses up to 60 days in advance, and dining reservations in further.
+You can create your dining reservations 60 days before the first day of your trip.
 Six Flags doesn’t give you this option.
 You just kind of show up and do what you can.

 The holiday activities at Six Flags are what I’d call sub-par, at best.
 It does offer Holiday in the Park and Fright Fest which I’d say are probably the best times to visit.
 They still do not compare to Disney’s holiday offerings, like Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party.
 Disney offers big shows, unique ride experience, and rare character greetings.
 Six Flags gives us typical haunted houses and makeshift snow for the holidays.

 Disney is HUGE when it comes to entertainment, so of course, Six Flags is going to fall short.
 Especially, when they rarely change their show offerings.
-To be honest, I’m pretty sure that Six Flags Over Texas has had the same Halloween show for 15 years.
-And although I loved it as a child, let’s change Ariana’s Nightmare!
+To be honest, I’m pretty sure that Six Flags Over Texas has had the same Halloween show for over 15 years.
+And although I loved it as a child, let’s change Arania’s Nightmare!
 Six Flags doesn’t usually have parades or fireworks.
-And their stage shows… well,they aren’t the most dynamic.
+And their stage shows… well, they aren’t the most dynamic.